 On July 31st, 2020, in an interview with conservative Spanish newspaper Libertad Digital, Liu complained about the fact that Spain had opened its borders to Chinese nationals, while not allowing the entry of Taiwanese, who would contribute to a faster recovery of the local tourism industry and the Spanish economy in general.

 Besides that, Taiwan had overfulfilled all epidemiological criteria.
-Back then, there were 467 confirmed cases and just seven fatal victims on the island.
+Back then, there were 467 confirmed coronavirus cases and just seven fatal victims on the island.
 As of today, there are 488 and no new reported deaths.

 The diplomat also expressed surprise at the huge credibility that the Chinese communist regime enjoys among Europeans, especially as the Taiwanese government accuses it of first hiding the virus.